jbirch/advent-rs/aoc-2022/README.md

   within a workspace.
 This means I'm passing paths like `./aoc-2022/inputs/01` instead of `./inputs/01`, and I _feel_ has implications about the portability of crates within the workspace.
 But I think these problems probably always exist when using relative paths, and so... maybe it's a signal to not do that generally speaking.
+  * Indeed, using the same relative path in tests breaks.
+The current directory (IE: `std::env::current_dir()`) for the binary is `.../advent-rs`, and for the tests is `.../advent-rs/aoc-2022`.
+* If `main` can return a `Result`, it stands to reason that tests can too.
+This allows conveniences like `?`, but I don't yet know if this is a solid pattern to adopt.
+  * It certainly makes asserts at the end annoying, because there's always an explict `Ok(())` or something.

 Things that tangentially cropped up that I am so far ignoring, but it would be neat to know